 Ensuring a reliability of all financial and operational information.

-The Company has an Audit Committee with Independent Directors as members.
-The committee periodically reviews significant audit findings, adequacy of internal control and compliance with Accounting Standards, amongst others.
-The Company also takes quarterly compliance certificate in respect of various applicable laws from the concerned departmental heads and place the same before the board.
+The Company has an Audit Committee with majority of Independent Directors as members.
+The Committee periodically reviews significant audit findings, adequacy of internal control and compliance with Accounting Standards, amongst others.
+The Company also takes quarterly compliance certificate in respect of various applicable laws from the concerned departmental heads and place the same before the Board.

 Industrial Relations and Human Resources